 Use Case 1: China

-Worldwide, China is the biggest producer of paddy rice, with approximately 220 million metric tonnes produced in 2018 3.
+Worldwide, China is the biggest producer of paddy rice, with approximately 220 million metric tons produced in 2018 3.
 Geographically, the main rice production regions are in north-eastern China and areas along the Yangtze river.
-Originating in 19th century Europe, geographical indication (GI) is a designation assigned to certain products with a specific geographical origin and that are associated with particular qualities or reputation that is a result of that origin.
+Originating in 19th century Europe, geographical indication (GI) is a designation assigned to certain products from a specific geographical origin and with particular qualities or reputations which are associated with that origin.
 With rising standards of living, there is a strong demand for GI products in China.
-There are more than 60 Chinese rice cultivars with GI designations, but none more prized than Wuchang rice.
-Yet, due to the dramatic difference between the amount of Wuchang rice that can be produced and market demand, fraudulent behaviour such as partial substitution has been frequently reported in recent years [4 ANOTHER REF AS WELL c1] The major challenge it thatit is almost impossible to visually differentiate rice with reliable accuracy.
-Therefore, considerable effort has been focused on the development of easy, reliable “fingerprinting”- based authentication methodology.
+There are more than 60 Chinese rice cultivars with GI designations, but none are more prized than Wuchang rice.
+Due to the dramatic difference between the market demand for Wuchang rice and the actual amount that can be produced, fraudulent behavior such as partial substitution with low quality rice has been frequently reported in recent years.
+[4 ANOTHER REF AS WELL c1] Since that it is challenging to visually differentiate GI rice from non-GI ones with reliable accuracy, there is a great need to develop an easy, reliable, and “fingerprinting”- based authentication toolbox to prevent the case of adulteration.

 How many harvests?
 What is the Consumption?
 How much is imported?
 How much exported?